Aripander08/tennis_game/README.md

 ## Technologies, Libraries, APIs

 - The Canvas API is used for drawing the tennis court, the net, the ball, and the players
-- The Gamepad API is used to handle user input
+- POSSIBILITY The Gamepad API is used to handle user input

 ## Implementation Timeline

 - Friday Afternoon:
     - Project setup:
-        - Classes
-            - MovingObject
-            - Ball (inherits from MovingObject)
-            - HumanPlayer (inherits from MovingObject)
-            - ComputerPlayer (inherits from HumanPlayer)
-            - Court
-            - Net
-            - Game
-            - Index (entry)
-        - HTML
-            - Index
-        - Webpack
     - Create MovingObject (excluding height)
     - Create Ball
     - Create HumanPlayer (any collision with the ball will count as a swing for now)